-Mills CNC Automation has recently supplied a new Doosan cobot to NPI Solutions Ltd., a leading precision subcontractor based in Irvine, Ayrshire.
+Mills CNC Automation has recently supplied new Doosan Collaborative Robots to NPI Solutions Ltd., a leading precision subcontractor based in Irvine, Ayrshire.

-The M1013 cobot, with its 1.3 metre reach radius and 10kg payload, was delivered to the company in September 2020 and was integrated with a Doosan DNM 350 5AX (5-axis machine) previously acquired by the NPI, from Mills CNC, in 2016.
+The Doosan M1013 Cobot, with its 1.3 metre reach radius and 10kg payload, was delivered to the company in September 2020 and was integrated with a Doosan DNM 350 5AX (5-axis machine) previously acquired by the NPI, from Mills CNC, in 2016.